Do you think “social” learning functionality was invented with the rise of social media? Think again.

 Content: The LMS Social Learning Problem

-Compounding the not fresh enough, engaging content problem, many organizations turned on the LMS social learning features for all types of users making every social learning forum or community seem extremely barren despite their best minimal efforts.
+Compounding the not-fresh-enough, not -engaging-enough content problem, many organizations turned on the LMS social learning features for all types of users making every social learning forum or community seem extremely barren despite their best minimal efforts.
 The first time a learner visited a community and there was nothing new an alarm went off and it sounded something like “Whoop.
 I knew this was a dumb idea!
 Whoop.”
 Few learners returned to hear the alarm a third time.

 And just like that learners stopped visiting, content creation dwindled, online discussions became dated and social learning died a quiet and quick death in most organizations.
 RIP social learning.
 Get to work everyone.